ThermalDynamicality/Discord-Single-Base/README.md

 # Discord-Single-Base
-A template repository for creating singular Discord Bots in Python, with a structure that allows for program to be run without hassle.
+A template repository for creating singular Discord Bots in Python, with a structure that allows for programs to be run without hassle.